beling/book-pl/src/ch18-03-pattern-syntax.md

 warning because that could be a bug.
 But sometimes it’s useful to create a variable you won’t use yet, such as when you’re prototyping or just starting a project.
 In this situation, you can tell Rust not to warn you about the unused variable by starting the name of the variable with an underscore.
-In Listing 18-20, we create two unused variables, but when we run this code, we should only get a warning about one of them.
+In listing 18-20, we create two unused variables, but when we run this code, we should only get a warning about one of them.

-<span class="filename">Filename: src/main.rs</span>
+<span class="filename">Plik: src/main.rs</span>

 ```rust
 {{#rustdoc_include ../listings/ch18-patterns-and-matching/listing-18-20/src/main.rs}}